ifElser/redux-refine/README.md

 export default actions
 ```
-For compare codestyle and logical understandability of code, You are can compare this with examle of todomvc from here: https://github.com/reactjs/redux/tree/master/examples/todomvc
+For compare style and logical understandability of code, You are can compare this with examle of todomvc from here: https://github.com/reactjs/redux/tree/master/examples/todomvc